fluffy/dispatch-charter/README.md

 - Directing the work to an existing WG.
 - Developing a proposal for a BOF.
 - Developing a charter and establishing consensus for a new WG.
+- By agreement with ART ADs, Dispatch can process simple documents such as IANA registrations or changes to IANA registration procedures
 - Rejecting and deferring work.

 A major objective of the DISPATCH WG is to provide timely, clear